EwenG/muance/README.md

 #### Custom DOM nodes

 The `muance.h` namespace defines macros for several standard HTML elements.
-If you want to create an element that is not already in the `muance.h` namespace, you mst define a custom element using the `muance.core/make-element-macro` macro. `muance.core/make-element-macro` defines a new macro and as such, must be used in a Clojure file.
+If you want to create an element that is not already in the `muance.h` namespace, you must define a custom element using the `muance.core/make-element-macro` macro. `muance.core/make-element-macro` defines a new macro and as such, must be used in a Clojure file.

 ```
 ;; foo.clj

 (ns foo
   (:require [muance.core :as m]))

 (m/make-element-macro custom-tag) ;; Defines a "custom-tag" macro
 ```

 ```
 ;; bar.cljs

 (ns bar
   (:require [muance.core :as m])
   (:require-macros [foo]))

 (m/defcomp component []
-  (foo/custom-tag))
+  (foo/custom-tag)) ;; <custom-tag></custom-tag>
 ```

 ### Virtual node API

-The following functions can be used during a patch process of the virtual DOM, to retrieve informations about a virtual node.
-They must be passed the current virtual node, wich is bound to the `muance.core/*vnode*` var
+The following functions can be used during a patching pass on the virtual DOM, in order to retrieve informations about a virtual node.
+They expect the current virtual node, which is bound to the `muance.core/*vnode*` var.

- - `(muance.core/component-name vnode)`: Returns the fully qualified name of the wrapping component, as a string.
+ - `(muance.core/component-name vnode)`: Returns the fully qualified name of the node's component, as a string.
 This may be useful for logging.

  ```
  (muance.core/component-name m/*vnode*) ;; "cljs.user/foo"
  ```

- - `(muance.core/dom-node vnode)`: Returns the real DOM node associated with the current virtual node.
+ - `(muance.core/dom-node vnode)`: Returns the DOM node associated with the current virtual node.
 For components creating multiple nodes, this returns the DOM node of its first child.
- - `(muance.core/dom-nodes vnode)`: Returns an array of all the real DOM nodes associated with the current virtual node.
+ - `(muance.core/dom-nodes vnode)`: Returns an array of all the DOM nodes associated with the current virtual node.
 This is only useful for components that create multiple nodes.

   ```
   (muance.core/dom-nodes m/*vnode*) ;; #js [#object[HTMLDivElement [object HTMLDivElement]]]
   ```

  - `(muance.core/key vnode)`: Returns the key of the current virtual node.
 See [child nodes reconciliation]().

 ### Text nodes